Approximation in $AC(\sigma)$: is contained in

-\begin{proof} Using the affine invariance, we may assume that $\vecx = 0$, and that the two triangles meet on the line $x=0$.
-Thus, there exists some small square $R$ centred at the origin such that if $(x,y) \in \sigma \cap R$ then
+\begin{proof} By affine invariance, we may assume that $\vecx=(0,0)$.
+Moreover, we may assume that the two triangles that $\vecx$ lies in intersect on the line $x=0$.
+Thus, there exists some small square $R_0$ centred at the origin such that if $(x,y)\in R \cap R_0$, then